ErpNetDocs/tech/modules/logistics/wms/planned-reconcile/warehouse-reconciliation-scenarios.md

 The worker goes through the assigned locations and records what is physically found there.

-During this process, the worker scans or enters the required values in **WMS Worker** and confirms each step until the location is completed.
+During this process, the worker scans or enters the required values in [WMS Worker](operations/execute-count-orders-in-wms-worker.md) and confirms each step until the location is completed.

 This first pass is intended to cover the whole selected scope of the reconciliation.

-If several orders were generated during **Initial Count**, different workers can process them separately.
+If several orders were generated during Initial Count, different workers can process them separately.
 This allows the counting work to be distributed across zones or teams.

 **Expected result:**
 The initial count is completed and the system has recorded the first counting result.

 ### Step 6: Review the reconciliation result

-After the first pass is completed, the warehouse manager returns to the **Warehouse Reconciliation** document.
+After the first pass is completed, the warehouse manager returns to the Warehouse Reconciliation document.

 The manager reviews the result and checks which rows can be accepted and which rows require another verification.